hpi-epic/jcch-dbgen/reference/README.txt

   distributed by the TPC.
 The DBGEN and QGEN executables must be built from the same distribution.

-  Reference Data Set(s): For each permissible scale factor, the TPC has produced a separate zip file that defines the reference point for the base data set, the update data set, and the output of QGEN.
+  Reference Data Set(s): For each permissible jcch_scale factor, the TPC has produced a separate zip file that defines the reference point for the base data set, the update data set, and the output of QGEN.
 These must be downloaded separately from the TPC web site.